You don’t need a generous marketing budget to make a splash. Take advantage of cheap or free online marketing ideas to help you grow your business.

 18. Give presentations

 Many organizations and conferences look for qualified speakers to present.

-This is ideal for B2B businesses, where you want to establish yourself as the expert.
+This is ideal for B2B businesses where you want to establish yourself as the expert.
 A good speech or presentation will often lead to sales from event attendees.
 As a bonus, you can usually attend expensive conferences for free when you are a speaker.

-Pro tip: Check ahead of time with the organizers to see if they will be filming your presentation.
+Pro tip: Check ahead with the organizers to see if they will be filming your presentation.
 Ask if you can get a copy and post it on your YouTube channel.
 If no filming is planned, consider getting a qualified videographer to film you.
 Be sure to capture a good audio recording.

+For local service businesses, flyers still work.
+Stick them to mailboxes, polls, and community bulletin boards.
 You’ll want to check the legality of it in your city before you do this, of course.

 For businesses with many repeat customers, creating a rewards system is easy and cheap.
 You can get hundreds of loyalty cards printed for just a few dollars.
 Here are a few examples from Zazzle, an online marketplace with customizable marketing products.